ihy9u0oojlknm/rule34xxx_data_sets/README.md

 # rule34xxx_data_sets
-A collection of scraped datasets from rule34.xxx
+An UNOFICAIL collection of scraped datasets from rule34.xxx